How to Create a New Angular Project?

 The ng serve command starts the server, monitors your files, and rebuilds the app as you modify the files.

-You will see something like this on your browser:
+You will see something similar to this in your browser: